Diamond Dallas Page: World Wrestling Federation (2001–2002)

-His feud with the Undertaker culminated when Undertaker and Kane defeated Page and Kanyon at SummerSlam on August 19, 2001, in a Steel cage match for the WWF Tag Team Championship.
-During the match, Page was injured, keeping him out of action until late October 2001.
+His feud with The Undertaker culminated when The Undertaker and Kane defeated Page and Kanyon at SummerSlam on August 19 in a Steel cage match for the WWF Tag Team Championship and WCW Tag Team Championship.
+During the match, Page was injured, keeping him out of action until late October.
 While Page was injured, he developed a new gimmick in which he became a motivational speaker.
 The character involved Page constantly smiling and acting optimistic, with his trademark phrase "That's not a bad thing... that's... a good thing".

 His return televised match was on November 3 at Rebellion losing to Big Show.
-After the Alliance lost at Survivor Series, Page, along with the rest of the Alliance members, kayfabe lost their jobs.
+After the Alliance lost at Survivor Series on November 18, Page, along with the rest of the Alliance members, kayfabe lost their jobs.

 Page eventually returned as a face and won his job back by defeating Big Boss Man on the January 17, 2002, episode of SmackDown!.
-Page competed in the Royal Rumble match at the titular event on January 20 but did not win.
+Page competed in the Royal Rumble match at the Royal Rumble on January 20 but did not win.

-Page became the WWF European Champion on the January 31, 2002, episode of SmackDown!, when he defeated Christian, a former follower of his positive "philosophy."
-At WrestleMania X8, Page successfully retained in a rematch against Christian.
-He lost the title to William Regal on an episode of SmackDown! that aired March 21.
-On March 25, Page was drafted to the SmackDown! brand as part of the 2002 WWF draft lottery.
+Page became the WWF European Champion on the January 31 episode of SmackDown!, when he defeated Christian, a former follower of his positive "philosophy."
+At WrestleMania X8 on March 17, Page successfully retained in a rematch against Christian.
+He lost the title to William Regal on the March 21 episode of SmackDown!.
+On the March 25 episode of Raw, Page was drafted to the SmackDown! brand as part of the 2002 WWF draft lottery.

 On the April 18 episode of SmackDown!, he sustained a serious neck injury during a match with Hardcore Holly, after botching a superplex.
-After receiving opinions from multiple doctors, Page announced his retirement in June 2002.
+After receiving opinions from multiple doctors, Page announced his retirement in June.
 He left the promotion soon after.